joseph-zhang/QuickSolver/README.md

 - set-env.sh : help you install packages on blank systems
 - teredo-tunnel.sh : install and use miredo
 - utorrent-setting.sh : install and use utorrent
-- .bashrc : env-set for linux/ubuntu
+- .bashrc : my env-set for linux/ubuntu
-- .emacs : emacs setting
+- .emacs : my emacs setting
 - intel-graphic.sh : intel graphics tool, optional
 ## solver
 the folder for solving miscellany of problems.